-GINA CAMPBELL, M.Ed., CCF, CAPF Baltimore, Maryland
+GINA CAMPBELL, M.Ed., CCP, CAPF Baltimore, Maryland, USA

-While studying for a Master in Education degree in Counseling from Loyola University Maryland, Gina was inspired by her work with journals and literature as counseling tools.
+Gina was inspired by her work with journals and literature as counseling tools.
 She further attained accreditation as a Certified Applied Poetry Facilitator (CAPF) through the International Federation for Biblio/Poetry Therapy, of which she was a board member and president.

 Gina offers Clean Language sessions for personal growth and development via the Internet.
 Contact Gina for more information.